 In the past has publicly questioned the connection between HIV and AIDS, minimized the seriousness of the AIDS epidemic and did not support widespread treatment or testing for AIDS.

 Mbeki's father was a leader in the African National Congress.

 Was expelled from school as a teenager for organizing a student strike.

 His father, Govan, was in prison with Nelson Mandela.

 His son, Monwabise Kwanda Mpahlwa, is believed missing since going into exile in the early 1980's.
-Mbeki had Mpahlwa at the age of 16, out of wedlock.
+Mbeki fathered Mpahlwa at the age of 16, out of wedlock.

-Timeline: 1961-1962 - Youth organizer in Johannesburg for the African National Congress
+1961-1962 - Youth organizer in Johannesburg for the African National Congress.

 2000 - Publicly denies that HIV causes AIDS, alternately blames the disease on poverty and racism.

 2002-2003 - Chairman of the African Union.

 December 18, 2007 - Mbeki loses his bid for a third term as President of the African National Congress to Jacob Zuma, his former Deputy President.
 Mbeki had dismissed Zuma from the post in 2005 after allegations of corruption and fraud.